SoottipongTH/Anime-Recommended-Bot/README.md

-# Pytorch-Anime-Bot
+# Anime - Bot
-Pytorch - Chatbot using NLP
+Anime Recommended Bot - Chatbot using NLP
 Creating a chatbot using Pytorch model based on Natural Language Processing and apply Thai language by using Pythainlp
 ## The Data Set
 https://www.kaggle.com/hernan4444/anime-recommendation-database-2020?select=anime.csv